jbowdre/runtimeterror/content/posts/gitea-self-hosted-git-server/index.md

 command="/usr/local/bin/gitea --config=/data/gitea/conf/app.ini serv key-1",no-port-forwarding,no-X11-forwarding,no-agent-forwarding,no-pty <user pubkey>
 ```

-{{% notice info "Not just yet" %}}
+{{% notice note "Not just yet" %}}
 No users have added their keys to Gitea just yet so if you look at `/home/git/.ssh/authorized_keys` right now you won't see this extra line, but I wanted to go ahead and mention it to explain the next step.
 It'll show up later.
 I promise.
 {{% /notice %}}

 So I'll go ahead and create that extra command: